-Douglas Beasley is founder and director of Vision Quest Photo Workshops.
+Douglas Beasley, founder and director of Vision Quest Photo Workshops, is owner and publisher of Shots magazine, a quarterly B&W fine art printed magazine, now in it’s 31st year of publication.
 His workshops worldwide emphasize heart, soul, and vision over the mechanics of camera use.

 After receiving a BFA from the University of Michigan, Ann Arbor, where he also studied Eastern religions and Native American culture, he worked for several prominent commercial photo studios as a photo and darkroom assistant.
 Both experiences helped him develop an appreciation for detail and technical proficiency, but left him longing for artistic self-expression.